Code-Institute-Submissions/CI-project-one/README.md

 Several user stories were considered before development began:

 1. "As a current Animals fan I want to be able to quickly access the bands music online via an official website.
-I also want to be up-to-date with new material, news and announcements"
+I also want to be up-to-date with new material, news and announcements."

 2. "As a current Animals fan I would like to recommend an official Animals website to my friends (as potential new fans).
 So that they can watch and listen to the bands videos and music; and learn more about the bands history."

 3. "As a potential Animals fan, I would appreciate access to an official band website were I can easily access the bands material for free.
-I would like to see some pictures of the band and be provided with up-to date information about the band."
+I would also like to see some pictures of the band and be provided with up-to date information about the band."

 4. "As a potential customer who is considering booking the band for an event, I want easy access to the means of doing so through an official website.
 I also want quick access to some of their greatest hits which I would expect to find freely available on their website.
 Furthermore, I would like access to useful information such as band availability and event prices.
 Again, I would expect this information to be clearly presented and easily accessible via the bands website."